antonioCoco/RunasCs/README.md

                             redirect stdin, stdout and stderr to a remote host.
                             Using this options sets the process timeout to 0.
     -t, --timeout process_timeout
-                            the waiting time (in ms) to use in the WaitForSingleObject() function.
+                            the waiting time (in ms) for the created process.
-                            This will halt the process until the spawned process ends and sent the output back to the caller.
+                            This will halt RunasCs until the spawned process ends and sent the output back to the caller.
-                            If you set 0 an async process will be created and no output will be retrieved.
-                            If this parameter is set to 0 it won't be used cmd.exe to spawn the process.
+                            If you set 0 no output will be retrieved and cmd.exe won't be used to spawn the process.
                             Default: "120000"

 Examples: